openzipkin/zipkin/zipkin-server/README.md

 ```

 #### Service and Span names query
-The [Zipkin query api v1](http://zipkin.io/zipkin-api/#/paths/%252Fservices) does not include
+The [Zipkin Api](https://zipkin.io/zipkin-api/#/default/get_services) does not include
 a parameter for how far back to look for service or span names.
 In order
 to prevent excessive load, service and span name queries are limited by
 `QUERY_LOOKBACK`, which defaults to 24hrs (two daily buckets: one for
 today and one for yesterday)

 ### HTTP Collector
 The HTTP collector is enabled by default.
-It accepts spans via `POST /api/v1/spans`.
-The HTTP
+It accepts spans via `POST /api/v1/spans` and `POST /api/v2/spans`.
-collector supports the following configuration:
+The HTTP collector supports the following configuration:

 Property | Environment Variable | Description
 --- | --- | ---